-Krushna Abhishek Wants To Patch Up With Govinda, Is Ready To Listen To Whatever Govinda Says!
+Krushna Abhishek Wants To Patch Up With Govinda; Is Ready To Listen To Whatever Govinda Says!

 Krushna Says He If Fine If Govinda Slaps Or Abuses Him!

-When asked whether he feels that he and Govinda will resolve your differences, the actor says, "Mama (Govinda) can slap me twice or abuse me.
+When asked whether he feels that he and Govinda would resolve their differences, the actor says, "Mama (Govinda) can slap me twice or abuse me.
 I am ok with that.
 Whatever he says I will listen quietly.
 And I think things will get resolved after that."

+Well, it has to be seen what Kashmira has to say about Govinda's statements.
+We will also have to wait and see whether Krushna and Govinda will patch up soon!

 Hina Khan Reacts To The Trolls, Here's What She Has To Say About A Fan's Comment Against Karan Patel